fvarli/laravel-eloquent-factories/README.md

 to modify and share the application's database schema.
 You can modify the table by adding a new column or deleting an existing column.

 You can use the artisan make:migration command line helper to generate new migrations for your application.

-To create a new migration for your posts table, run:
+After creating a migration for posts, I added the following columns which are needed to be used.
+Of course, some are optional, it is up to you.
+To create a new migration for your posts table, run the following command and add new columns to the posts table:

 ```shell
 php artisan make:migration create_posts
 ```

-After creating a migration for posts, I added the following columns which are needed to be used.
-Of course, some are optional, it is up to you.

 ```php
         Schema::create('posts', function (Blueprint $table) {